mathemusician/getpath/README.md

 # getpath
-Helps with pathing issues in python scripts.
-Inspired by pathlib, but smaller.
+Helps with pathing in python scripts.
+Inspired by pathlib.

 # IMPORTING
 ```